-By this point I’m sure you know a structured and personalized onboarding process greatly benefits your new hire and your business.
+By this point, I’m sure you know a structured and personalized onboarding process greatly benefits your new hire and your business.
 But one type of employee can be overlooked in the onboarding process, and that is remote workers.
-According to the New York Times, 43 percent of Americans work remotely some of the time, and 31 percent work remotely four to five days per week.
-If your company allows employees to work remotely, or hires remote workers, you can’t afford to leave them out of your onboarding process.
+According to the New York Times, 43 percent of Americans work some of the time remotely, and 31 percent work remotely four to five days per week.
+If your company allows employees to work remotely or hires remote workers, you can’t afford to leave them out of your onboarding process.
 Let’s examine a few tips to properly onboard remote employees.

 Establish points of contact